ElectricRCAircraftGuy/Banned_Google_Reviews/README.md

 1. Scroll down through your reviews, side-by-side, with one window on the left which is open and logged into your Google Account, and one incognito window on the right that is _not_.
 2. Compare the two sides.
 Any reviews which show up in the logged-in window on the left but _not_ in the incognito window on the right are your banned reviews!
 Here are a couple of mine.
 I have circled two banned reviews which show up on the left but not the right:
     ![image](https://user-images.githubusercontent.com/6842199/159360605-bb7d924d-bc2c-4da4-a0f0-8f467d665d8b.png)

-<a id="view-the-issues-tab-to-see-the-banned-reviews"></a>
-# View the [Issues Tab](https://github.com/ElectricRCAircraftGuy/Banned_Google_Reviews/issues) to see the banned reviews.
-I'll slowly start putting some there as I have time.
-I'll start with the two above.